eslint/rfcs/designs/2022-parsing-session-objects/README.md

 ## Open Questions

-The term `"single"` for the CLI use case is a bit of a misnomer, as the CLI can repeat up to 10 times when `--fix` is enabled.
+The naming of `"single"` and `"single-with-fixer"` compared to `"persistent"` is a little clunky.
-Is there a better antonym for `"persistent"`?
+Is there a better antonym set for `"persistent"`?

 Another definition for `"single"` is: any way that ESLint is _triggered once_ to the end-user, such as by the CLI.